 Theory and Practice:

 In line with the UAL Learning, Teaching and Enhancement Strategy (2015-2022) the course pursues ‘enquiry-based and object-based learning’.
 The course provides a close synergy between theory and practice and at the heart of both is high level research that leads, informs and promotes innovation and engagement with the wider context of art, design and performance as a means of effectively communicating to the public.
 Students learn to understand the fundamental principles by which a costume can convey meaning and message to audiences.
 This is achieved by detailed text , character and contextual analysis which often requires investigations and understanding of psychological, religious, social, historical, anthropological, political, philosophical, scientific and feminist theory as well as investigations and understanding of materials, anatomy, physics, digital and manual craft techniques which are utilised, engaged and evaluated in their ability to communicate what is intended.
-Theoretical concepts and ideas are tested in real live experiences in form of workshops under the guidance and in collaboration with specialist researchers and practitioners from the theatre, dance, fine art, photography and film industry.
+Theoretical concepts and ideas are tested under the guidance and in collaboration with specialist researchers and practitioners from the theatre, dance, fine art, photography and film industry.

 Experimentation and Innovation: